Federal Trade Commission - November 1992

 Paying a Deposit

 The utility company generally can require a deposit if you have a bad utility credit history, if you are a new customer and all new customers are required to pay deposits, or for other non-discriminatory reasons.
-For example, the utility company might ask you to pay a deposit if there is no record of your name on your husband's account.
-But if you had previous service in your husband's name, the company must consider that credit history as yours.
-If you shared a credit history, it might be unlawful to require you to pay a deposit if your husband got credit without paying a deposit.
+For example, the utility company might ask you to pay a deposit if there is no record of your name on your spouse's account.
+But if you had previous service in your spouse's name, the company must consider that credit history as yours.
+If you shared a credit history, it might be unlawful to require you to pay a deposit if your spouse got credit without paying a deposit.

 Challenging a Bad Credit History

 But there is another side of the coin.
-If your husband's credit history on a shared account was bad, the company will consider that credit history yours as well and might ask you to pay a deposit or get a letter of guarantee.
-The ECOA gives you the opportunity to prove that your husband's bad credit history did not reflect your unwillingness or inability to pay.
-For example, if you can prove that you did not live with your husband when the account was overdue, the company must take that into consideration.
+If your spouse's credit history on a shared account was bad, the company will consider that credit history yours as well and might ask you to pay a deposit or get a letter of guarantee.
+The ECOA gives you the opportunity to prove that your spouse's bad credit history did not reflect your unwillingness or inability to pay.
+For example, if you can prove that you did not live with your when the account was overdue, the company must take that into consideration.
 If you never saw the bills, or paid them as soon as you discovered they were overdue -- that also must be considered.

-Usually your spouse's utility credit history can only be considered if your spouse lived with you or benefited from using your account.
+Usually your spouse's utility credit history can only be considered if they lived with you or benefited from using your account.
 However, if you live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, and Washington), the utility company can consider information about your spouse even if you were not living together and did not share the account.

 If you cannot convince the company, you may have to pay a deposit or get a letter of guarantee.
-Or, you may be asked to pay your husband's old debts before your service is connected.
+Or, you may be asked to pay your spouse's old debts before your service is connected.
 In the latter case, the company's right to take such action is governed by state law, not the ECOA.
 If this happens, contact your local consumer office for more information.

 Getting the Reason in Writing